yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

 The MediaMVP device itself then retrieves the media, decompresses MPEG 1/2 in hardware and generates audio/video signals for the TV/monitor.

 As nanowindows is intended to provide a subset of X-windows capability, it does follow the X-windows convention of allowing client and server to run on different network nodes.
 This could raise a possibility of this device becoming a user interface to graphical applications running elsewhere on a LAN.
+At one point, an attempt to port Mozilla 1.0 to Nano-X (as [http://nxzilla.sourceforge.net NxZilla]) had been made, but this effort appears to be abandoned.

 === Booting MediaMVP hardware from network ===
 There are various versions of the MediaMVP for wired and wireless networks; these fall into two general categories: